 This school receives information from the police to alert the Designated Safeguarding Team in the school when there has been an incident of domestic abuse in a household where a pupil lives.
-We are not informed of the detail of the incident, only that one has occurred.
 This allows us to monitor and support the pupil.
 If we have additional concerns we will discuss the need for further safeguarding actions with Social Care.
 This information would only be shared with other staff on a restricted need to know basis i.e. those who are immediately responsible for the pupil’s welfare, such as the class teacher.
 Where a multi-agency risk assessment conference (MARAC) occurs the school may be asked for information and appropriate school related information may be shared with the school after the meeting.

 Children and young people have a fundamental right to be protected from harm.
 Families have a right to expect schools to provide a safe and secure environment.
 All schools have a legal duty to work with other agencies and the police to safeguard children’s welfare.

 To view CLP's Child Protection & Safeguarding policy please click on the following link https://www.coastalpartnership.co.uk/policies-1/